Off of Camrose south of the Hollywood Bowl.

 During the Jazz Age, life was a party, and Whitley Heights was Party Central for the Hollywood set.

-Traveling along Franklin Avenue, the east/west thoroughfare north of Hollywood Blvd., you might not notice the most historic enclave of 1920s residences from the Golden Era of silent films and speakeasies, aka The Roaring Twenties, rising above Franklin Avenue.
+By: DH Traveling along Franklin Avenue, the east/west thoroughfare north of Hollywood Blvd., you might not notice the most historic enclave of 1920s residences from the Golden Era of silent films and speakeasies, aka The Roaring Twenties, rising above Franklin Avenue.
 And roar they did in those days of high living, laughter and a new industry that seemed to have no bounds.
 Ethel Barrymore, Charlie Chaplin, Marion Davies, W.C.
-Fields, Harold Lloyd, Carole Lombard, Rudolph Valentino and many others lived and held legendary parties that marked an era and the early Hollywood film industry
+Fields, Harold Lloyd, Carole Lombard, Rudolph Valentino and many others lived and held legendary parties that marked an era and the early Hollywood film industry.

 Today the Hollywood Freeway runs through what was once the toast of the Hollywood, in it's Heyday.